 Sea Songs and Stories of New England

-There is a story about us in the new book Music on Martha's Vineyard.
+There is a story about us in the recently released book Music on Martha's Vineyard.

 A maritime collection of New England sea chanties, songs and stories is available from the Island of Martha's Vineyard.
 Storyteller Mark Alan Lovewell sings, plays guitar, concertina and harmonica and tells tales about the sea.

 He is a descendant of an old New England whaling family.
 For more than two decades he has written about the waterfront and the fishing industry.
 He brings those tales to stage.
 They are relevant, celebrate our mutual and shared history.
 The stories and songs celebrate community, the importance of connection, and the value of heritage.

 As a newspaper reporter and columnist, Mr. Lovewell is current on the issues of our maritime age.
 He wrote the With the Fishermen column appearing weekly in the Vineyard Gazette in the summer for over 20 years.
 He has been out to sea on a number of fishing trips, crossed George’s Bank twice, and been in fishing boats to Gulf of Maine, Cape Cod Bay and Nantucket Shoals.
 He has worked on the National Marine Fisheries Service vessel Albatross IV, the Woods Hole Oceanographic Institution Oceanus, a Coast Guard cutter and a number of fishing boats.
 When he was younger, he traveled across the seas of Northern Europe in a tramp steamer.
 As a teenager he went through the Panama Canal on a freighter and crossed the Pacific Ocean on a cruise ship.